STAY UP TO DATE

 WA Department of Health Sexual Health and Blood Borne Virus Program.

-SiREN have been commissioned by the WA AIDS Council and the Kirby Institute to undertake an independent evaluation of the previously mentioned areas of the PrEP Trial.
+SiREN have been commissioned by the WA AIDS Council and the Kirby Institute to undertake an independent evaluation of the previously mentioned areas of the WA PrEP Implementation Trial

 Project outputs and impacts